 OS X application developer The Omni Group has announced the release of

-for Apple’s new iPhoto application.
+a free plug-in for Apple’s new iPhoto application.
 The company claimed it’s the first such product to be released for iPhoto.
 With the plug-in in place, you can export iPhoto albums to Omni Group’s own OmniGraffle diagramming software.

 The Omni Group president Wil Shipley said that the OmniGraffle engineer who developed the plug-in was so taken by iPhoto that he decided to write a plug-in for it.

 iPhoto, introduced by Steve Jobs during the Macworld Expo keynote held on Monday, is Apple’s latest digital lifestyle tool — it’s an application that lets you organize, edit, share and print images like those taken from a digital camera.

 The Omni Group noted that Apple’s iPhoto APIs might change, which might break compatibility between the plug-in and future versions of iPhoto.
 If that happens, said the company, they’ll continue to revise the code as best they can.